The Basics of Operating an RV for First Timers

 You now know the basics of how to start RVing.
 The next step is to plan your trip.
 In our opinion, this is one of the most fun parts, so be sure to enjoy this process.

 First, you will need to get access to an RV.
-This is easy enough if you own a trailer or motorhome of your own, but if this isn’t the case, you will want to look into renting one.
-Fortunately, there are plenty of options when it comes to rental RVs, so finding the perfect rig shouldn’t be an issue at all.
+This is easy enough if you own a motorhome of your own, but if this isn’t the case, you will want to look into renting one.
+Fortunately, RVShare offers plenty of options when it comes to rental RVs, so finding the perfect rig for your next adventure is only a few clicks away!

 When planning your adventure, keep in mind that you’ll be driving slower than usual.
 On top of that, fuel stops can take much longer in a large vehicle such as an RV.
 For this reason, a trip that should take 5 or 6 hours according to the GPS can easily take all day.
 Take this into account when planning your travel days, and stick to shorter drives whenever possible.